Hello2345de/StudentStudyAssistant-COMP2090project-/task1/README.md

    import nltk
    nltk.download(['punkt', 'punkt_tab', 'stopwords'])

+**Otherwise, go search on the internet to install the above packages to download

-🚀 How to Run
+## How to Run

    Place these files in the same folder: main.py summarizer.py image_analyzer.py quiz_generator.py
    config.py

 Right-click main.py → Run 'main'.

-The app opens with a clean main menu offering Summarizer and Quiz Generator cards.
+The app opens with a main menu for you to choosse between Summarizer or Quiz Generator .

-📖 How to Use
+## How to generate output
-Step-by-step (works the same for both tools)

-Click Summarizer or Quiz Generator card.
+   1. Click on Summarizer or Quiz Generator
-Click Upload File → select .txt or .pdf.
+   2. Click Upload File → select .txt or .pdf.
-The raw extracted text appears in the big box (you can edit it).
+   The raw extracted text appears in the big box (images will be summarized/described by LLM and fuse with the extracted text).

-Click Generate Summary or Generate Quiz (6 questions).
+2. Click Generate Summary or Generate Quiz (6 questions).
-Wait for the blue loading ring + message:“Generating… This may take a few minutes” Polished output appears below (formatted with headings, bullets, and clean spacing).
+   Wait for the process to be finished(might take a few minutes for the LLM to return the output) output will appear below with formatted structure.